 Ruling: No. The runner may be put out only by tagging the runner or the base the runner left too soon.
-(See Official Baseball Rule 5.09(c)(1) [former OBR 7.10(a)].)
+(See Official Baseball Rule 5.09(c)(1))

 (j) Doesn't the act of the third baseman throwing the ball out of play nullify a succeeding appeal attempt?
 That is, hasn't the defense erred on its first attempt to appeal?